helsinki-sda-group/conciliator/README.md

 ### Usage

 1. Make sure the prerequisites are installed
-2. Clone or download the repo
+2. Clone or download the repository
 3. Run `sh commands.sh` in the command line in the root directory
 4. Success!